Sergey Kamenev: Early life

-Prior to World War I, he served as assistant senior adjutant of the staff of the Irkutsk Military District, of the 2nd Cavalry Division, and the Vilna military district.
+Prior to World War I, he served as assistant senior adjutant of the staff of the Irkutsk Military District, of the 2nd Cavalry Division, and the Vilna Military District.
 In addition, Kamenev taught tactics and topography at a military school.
 In the pre-war period, Kamenev participated in numerous maneuvers and field trips, which significantly expanded his horizons and training as a general staff officer and commander.
-During these trips, Kamenev visited the fortresses of Kovno and Grodno.
+During these trips, Kamenev visited the fortresses of Kaunas and Grodno.
 He studied the unfortunate experience of the participation of the Russian army in the war with Japan.

 World War I

 Kamenev went to the front of the First World War in the rank of captain.
 He served as a senior aide to the operational department of the 1st Army, commanded the 30th Poltava Infantry Regiment.
 According to the certification in connection with the service at the headquarters of the 1st Army, Kamenev was assessed by the authorities as "in all respects an outstanding General Staff officer and an excellent combat commander", and was considered worthy of promotion to general officer rank.

-As the regiment's colonel, Kamenev showed himself as a firm commander, who possesses courage, orderliness and composure, loves military affairs, knows and cares about the life of an officer and a soldier.
-His care of the soldiers, apparently, played a role in the fact that in 1917 he was elected commander of the regiment.
+As the regiment's colonel, Kamenev command was characterized by adherence to military discipline and oversighting personnel welfare.
+In 1917 he was elected as commander of the regiment due to a process that was noticed during the period of managing the unit's daily operations and living conditions of soldiers.

 Kamenev held the post of Chief of Staff of the XV Army Corps (in this position he met the events of October 1917), Chief of Staff of the 3rd Army.
 During this period, Kamenev mainly had to deal with the issues of demobilization of troops.
 The army headquarters was located in Polotsk, but due to the German offensive, it was evacuated to Nizhny Novgorod, where Kamenev's service in the Imperial Army ended.